sauravsomxz/sauravsomxz/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=sauravsomxz" alt="sauravsomxz" /></a> </p>

+<p align="left">I'm currently a UG student at Symbiosis International University, Pune.
+My hunger for technology has made me dive deep into the world of computing, programing and research.
+I've worked in Web Development - Both Frontend and Backend Programming.
+I've also worked with Python, Android, XML, Database Managemment, Data Extraction and Warehousing.
+Currently, I'm working on OpenCV, Web App using React, and MongoDB database.
+I'm also a member of the Facebook Developer's Community: Pune Circle as well as Google Developer's Community for SICSR.
+Soon, I'd be working on Artificial Intelligence and building a model from scratch.</p>

 <p align="left"> <a href="https://twitter.com/souravranjanma4" target="blank"><img src="https://img.shields.io/twitter/follow/souravranjanma4?logo=twitter&style=for-the-badge" alt="souravranjanma4" /></a> </p>

 - 🔭 I’m currently working on [Face Recognition Login System](https://github.com/sicsr-lab/face-recognition-login-system)